Raleigh Estate Litigation Attorney

 Finding Positive Resolutions to Disputes Over North Carolina Estates

-If you are involved in a dispute over the settling of a loved one’s estate or the treatment of a family member who has become incapacitated, you need an experienced attorney who both understands probate and trust law and is prepared to diligently protect your interests in court.
+If you are involved in a dispute over the settling of a loved one’s estate or the treatment of a family member who has become incapacitated, you need an experienced estate litigation attorney who both understands probate and trust law and is prepared to diligently protect your interests in court.

 At Brady Morton & Cobin, PLLC, estate law is our focus, and resolving estate disputes is a major part of that focus.
 Raleigh estate litigation lawyer Travis Morton, who has been practicing law in North Carolina since 1994, handles a wide range of contested estate matters, including: